 Those who suffer from Parkinson’s disease, especially in the later stages, have difficulties living without assistance.
 Parkinson’s often leads to symptoms like tremors, poor balance, stiff muscles, shakiness, and a decrease in the ability to speak.
 These symptoms make it difficult for those affected to move around fluidly, and the disease will eventually lead to cognitive impairments such as memory issues.
 Seniors living with Parkinson’s disease may need specialized care to help live in their homes safely.

-At Assisting Hands Home Care, we provide Parkinson’s care in Batavia, IL to help those who are affected by Parkinson’s live in their own homes.
+At Assisting Hands Home Care, we provide Parkinson’s care in Batavia, IL area to help those who are affected by Parkinson’s live in their own homes.
 Our caregivers have the training and expertise to handle patients with Parkinson’s and help them live as comfortably as possible.
 We will create a custom care plan for your loved one with Parkinson’s that covers their most pressing care needs.

 Symptoms of Parkinson’s Disease